 This module introduces the Open Web Application Security Project (OWASP), the top ten web application security risks, and how to mitigate against them.
 It uses WebGoat, a deliberately insecure web application maintained by OWASP to provide hands-on experience of application security and penetration-testing techniques.

 By the end of this module, apprentices will understand the impact of deploying insecure software and how to protect against the most common form of attacks at all stages of the software development lifecycle.

-This module is delivered as six workshops delivered in ten days and spread over three months.
+This module is delivered as five workshops delivered in five days and spread over three months.

 What makes it special?

 - Opportunities for roles with leading tech companies like Google and Facebook